 6. War is an important setting for male injury and death, as US data shows (DeBruyne & Leland, 2015).
 But it is also an important setting for injuries and deaths among women (and children) (Jansen, 2006).
 As Jansen argues,

 “women are much more vulnerable today than in the past because recent wars have had a higher rate of civilian casualties; for example, in World War I, 15% of the casualties were suffered by civilians, compared with 65% in World War II and 90% in recent wars, which have mainly affected women and children (Okazawa-Rey, 2002; UN, 2001; Waldman, 2005).
 Women are not just caught in cross-fires but are increasingly victims of violence in war situations.
 There are widespread atrocities; in war, women’s bodies become a battleground – rapes, forced pregnancies, kidnappings, and sexual servitude are common (Rehn & Sirleaf, 2002; Wood, 2004).”
 (Jansen, 2006)

 Because most combatants in armed conflicts in wars are men, males also the major direct victims of military operations (Plümper & Neumayer, 2006).
-However, there is evidence that the *overall impacts* of war and conflict and their aftermath are greater for women than men.
-Studies suggest that the impacts on health and wellbeing (in terms of both illness and death) of war and civil conflict are greater for women than men;
+However, there is evidence that the *overall impacts* of war and conflict and their aftermath are spread more evenly between men and women.
+Indeed, some studies find that the impacts on health and wellbeing (in terms of both illness and death) of war and civil conflict are greater for women than men;

 - Armed conflict has a greater impact on female life expectancy than male life expectancy, with inter-state and civil wars affecting women more adversely than men over the entire conflict period (Plümper & Neumayer, 2006).